 Mr. Foster was wounded twice in one day while fighting in Germany.
 Mr. Glavin was with troops who took command of a warehouse full of a Japanese whisky, half of which they learned was doped to give kamikaze pilots courage to complete their suicide missions.

 Ms. Johns joined the Civil Air Patrol in 1941 but it would not let her fly.
 She joined the Marine Corps in 1944, but it would not let her fly either.
 She learned how to fly at an air college after leaving the Marine Corps.

-Mr. Moshano reconnected several years after the war with a soldier he had seen jumping out of a tank with one arm blown off, who he presumed dead.
+Mr. Moshano reconnected several years after the war with a soldier he had seen jumping out of a tank, with one arm blown off, who he presumed was dead.